 As the emotion of losing my father – and seeing my mother lose her husband of more than 40 years – diminished, I began to think more analytically about what had happened.

 That’s when I recognized a startling, life-changing fact.
-Not only had my father died at age 65, both of my grandfathers had died at age 65.
-Is there a lesson there?
+Not only had my father died at age 65, but both of my grandfathers had also died at age 65.

 To my primitive way of thinking, one lesson was clear: My chances of living beyond age 65 were slim.